bhparijat/Yelp-reviews-PyTorch-and-Pyspark/README.md

-## Yelp_dataset_exploration
-**The repository contains code for the following:**
-1. Exploratory Analysis on Yelp Dataset
+## Sentiment Analysis of Yelp Reviews

+The Yelp dataset contains reviews of restaturants listed on the website.
+Each review is marked with a flag such as cool, funny, sad and given a rank on the scale of 5.
+I trained two models to predict whether each sentiment can be classified as positive or negative.
+The two models are

-2. Sentiment Analysis on Yelp reviews using PySpark with TF-IDF and Logistic Regression
+1. PySpark with TF-IDF and Logistic Regression
-3. Sentiment Analysis using Word Embeddings implemented in PyTorch
+2. Word Embeddings neural network model implemented in PyTorch